-If everyone went to rehab and succeeded in giving up their addiction first time round, there would be no room in any rehab facility across the globe.
+If everyone went to rehab and succeeded in giving up their addiction first time around, there would be no room in any rehab facility across the globe.
 One of the main reasons that people are dubious about going to rehab is because they are scared that they will fail.

-Relapse can be as big of a part of rehabilitation as anything.
+Relapse can be as big as a part of rehabilitation as anything.
 Sometimes, people need to make mistakes in order to learn from them.
 There is no guarantee that rehabilitation will work.
 But if it doesn’t and a patient relapses, they can re-apply and go back to rehab to try again.
-No judgement will be passed and they will be welcomed with the same amount of dedication that they received the first time round.
+No judgement will be passed and they will be welcomed with the same amount of dedication that they received the first time around.

 Seeking out our help now

 To discover the various drug and alcohol rehab options in Brighton, get in touch with us today on 0800 088 66 86.
 We are able to recommend clinics across the Brighton.